jjialling/bottomSheet/README.md

 ## Usage

-When presenting myBottomSheetView you can set its Properties about `defaultMaximumHeight`, `defaultMinimumHeight` and `displayState` to show the different states you want
+When presenting myBottomSheetView you can set its Properties about `maximumContainerHeight`, `currentContainerHeight` and `cornerRadius` to show the different states you want

 ```swift
 let bottomSheet = myBottomSheetView(contentView: self.scrollView, targetView: self.view, targetViewController: self)